eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/code-reviews.md

 - Content checks are defined by the product teams
 - Check for meaningful and descriptive commit messages (amend / sqash committs for a PR)
 - Check if copyright headers have been added to new files
-- Check if new third-party libraries are used:
+- Check if the DEPENDENCY file is up-to-date:
-  - are they also been added to the DEPENDENCIES file,
+  - Check for changes of the used libraries (e.g. pom files, package-lock.json, ...), if so the DEPENDENCY must have been changed accordingly;
-  - all libraries should have the status approved,
+  - All libraries should have the status approved;
+  - Check for libraries with status "rejected", if present, the contribution must be rejected;
-  - if there are any with status restricted look if issue numbers are listed in the DEPENDENCIES file,
+  - Check for libraries with status "restricted" and no IP issues (no issue number in the source column), if so,
-  - libraries with the status "rejected" cannot be accepted.
-- Check if IP issues are opened
+    - a project committer must create the IP reviews for 3rd party libraries (TODO AWI: Link to 3rd party checks / Dash Tool)
+    - a GitHub issue has to be opened with the links to the newly opened IP issues in the associated repository
+    - add this GitHub issue to the PR review comments,
+    - track this issue and update the DEPENDENY file accordingly

 ## Step 2 - Final review (made by a committer)